ArcticSnow/TopoPyScale/doc/docs/01_install.md

 ## Python Environment Preparation
 `TopoPyScale` is tested for Python 3.9.
 You may create a new virtual environment using conda prior to installation.

-**WARNING:** TopoPyScale requires the library [topocalc](https://github.com/USDA-ARS-NWRC/topocalc/tree/main) that is no longer maintained and itself requires Numpy<2.0.

 **Option 1 (recommended):**
 ```bash